The First Meeting Framework

 The Diagnostic Phase

-Let your potential client tell you about their world by first asking:
+Learn about your potential client first by asking:

 How much time have you set aside for our meeting today?